 - K. The property has demonstrably and suitably been marketed for business use for a minimum period of 12 months without success. - L. The existing use harms local amenity and there will be no adverse impact on the operation of existing businesses in the area as a result of the proposed new use. - M. On vacant or infill sites which are part of the business and employment land supply, new development will not change the primary use of the site from long-term business and employment use or prevent such uses from operating on the site in future. - N. It can be demonstrated that the development will create permanent employment. - O. The proposal meets the requirements of the Town Centre First Principle (see Policy 14).
-Applicants should demonstrate that no other locations are suitable or available.
-Applicants should demonstrate that no other locations are available. - P. Where the loss of existing business land or premises would adversely affect the supply of marketable land, alternative business land or premises will be provided nearby, which may need to be delivered through a developer contribution.
+Applicants should demonstrate that no other locations are available, regardless of whether alternative sites are within their control. - P. Alternative business land or premises will be created nearby, which may need to be provided through a developer contribution.
 Proposals should also consider any requirements identified in Policy 24 and supplementary guidance on Developer Contributions.